 The Great Being saith: The heaven of divine wisdom is illumined with the two luminaries of consultation and compassion.
-Take ye counsel together in all matters, inasmuch as consultation is
+Take ye counsel together in all matters, inasmuch as consultation is the lamp of guidance which leadeth the way, and is the bestower of understanding.

-If ye travel the countries of the globe ye shall observe on one side the remains of ruin and destruction, while on the other ye shall see the signs of civilization and development.
+observe on one side the remains of ruin and destruction, while on the other ye shall see the signs of civilization and development.

 Such desolation and ruin are the result of war, strife and quarreling, while all development and progress are fruits of the lights of virtue, cooperation and concord.